Tiferet Yisrael Synagogue: Construction

 The three-story synagogue was inaugurated on 19 August 1872, 29 years after the land had been purchased.
 For the next 75 years, it served as the centre for the Hasidic community in the city.
 It was considered one of the most beautiful synagogues of Jerusalem, with a commanding view of the Temple Mount, ornate decorations, and beautiful silver objects donated by Hasidim.

 Destruction

-During the 1948 Arab-Israeli War, the Tiferet Yisrael Synagogue was used as a post by the Haganah in the defense of the Old City.
+During the 1948 Arab–Israeli War, the Tiferet Yisrael Synagogue was used as a post by the Haganah in the defense of the Old City.
 During the Jordanian Legion's campaign to capture the Old City, it blew up the synagogue an hour after midnight on the night of May 20–21, 1948.

 Modern-day ruin and reconstruction plans

 Following the Six-Day War, the decision was made to leave the ruins of the synagogue as they were.
 Only its western wall remains.
 In 2010, at the dedication of the reconstructed Hurva Synagogue, also destroyed in 1948, plans were announced by the same donors who sponsored the Hurva rebuilding, to rebuild the Tiferet Yisrael Synagogue as well.

 In November 2012, the Jerusalem municipality approved a plan to rebuild the synagogue.
 Funding would come from an anonymous donor.
-As of 2023 it has not finished being rebuilt.
+As of June 2023, the exterior structure was completed, with work remaining on the interior.